openstack/shade/doc/source/user/logging.rst

 additional sub-loggers that are used at times, primarily so that a user can decide to turn on or off a specific type of logging.
 They are listed below.

+shade.task_manager
+  `shade` uses a Task Manager to perform remote calls.
+The `shade.task_manager` logger emits messages at the start and end of each Task announging what it is going to run and then what it ran and how long it took.
+Logging `shade.task_manager` is a good way to get a trace of external actions shade is taking without full `HTTP Tracing`_.

 shade.request_ids
   The `shade.request_ids` logger emits a log line at the end of each HTTP interaction with the OpenStack Request ID associated with the interaction.